MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/apt-common-issues-in-ubuntu.md

 #### Solution: Allow required URLs on your firewall configuration

-- Make sure that all necessary URLs and domains are allowed through the firewall when you use package management systems such as `apt` in Ubuntu.
+Make sure that all necessary URLs and domains are allowed through the firewall when you use package management systems, such as `apt` in Ubuntu.

-- If an NSG is used, make sure that Ubuntu IP addresses and ports 80 and 443 are added to the allow list of the outbound rule of the network interface NSG or subnet NSG.
+If an NSG is used, make sure that Ubuntu IP addresses and ports 80 and 443 are added to the allow list of the outbound rule of the network interface NSG or subnet NSG.
 These exceptions should take priority over the `Block_Internet_Access_outbound` rule.

 </details>